Infant Respiratory Disorders- Overview and Practice Questions Vector

 13. How do you get the diagnosis of air leak syndromes?

-Chest X-ray, transillumination, needle aspiration of air from UAC (air embolism), ABG’s, and ECG.
+Air leak syndromes are diagnosed through chest X-ray, transillumination, needle aspiration of air (for air embolism), arterial blood gases (ABGs), and ECG.

 14. What can increase the risk of RDS?

-15. When normally does Respiratory Distress Syndrome occur?
+15. When does Respiratory Distress Syndrome typically occur?

-16. What is the etiology & pathophysiology of RDS?
+16. What is the etiology and pathophysiology of RDS?

 17. What are the signs of RDS?

-19. What will the chest x-ray show for RDS?
+19. What will a chest x-ray show in RDS?

-Management of high-risk pregnancy to avoid premature birth.
-Avoid poorly timed cesarean section.
-Prevent asphyxia – antenatal and intrapartum fetal monitoring, proven resuscitation techniques.
-And antenatal steroid therapy.
+Preventive measures for RDS include managing high-risk pregnancies to avoid preterm birth, avoiding poorly timed cesarean sections, preventing asphyxia through antenatal and intrapartum fetal monitoring, proper resuscitation techniques, and antenatal steroid therapy.

 21. What is the treatment for RDS?